Maintaining Your CPHR Designation

 Continuing Professional Development (CPD)

-Beginning June 1, 2016 CPHRs are required to report a minimum of 100 hours of professional development activity over each rolling three year period and a minimum of 20 hours each year in order to maintain the CPHR designation.
+To maintain their designation, CPHRs are required to report a minimum of 100 hours of professional development activity over each rolling three year period and a minimum of 20 hours each year in order to maintain the CPHR designation.
 Continuing Professional Development (CPD) signifies continued mastery of the CPHR Competency Framework, which outlines 44 discipline specific professional competencies.

 CPHR Manitoba is required to perform an annual audit of 3% of CPHR members.
 Audits are conducted to ensure the integrity and standard of professionalism reflected in the granting of the CPHR designation.